Rancho Guadalasca: Prehistory

-Long before this land was claimed as a rancho or national park it was occupied by the Chumash people.
-They lived, raised families and developed communities for over 9,000 years on this land.
+Long before this land was claimed as a rancho or national park, it was occupied by the Chumash people.
+They lived, raised families, and developed communities for over 9,000 years on this land.
 The Chumash lived primarily in small seasonal camps.
-One of these villages, located on Rancho Guadalasca, was called Satwiwa which translates to “bluff”.
+One of these villages, located on Rancho Guadalasca, was called Satwiwa, which translates to “bluff”.
 The topography of this part of the ranch allowed it to be a main trade route for the Chumash Indians.

 The rancho’s wide canyon provided access to Satwiwa village for commerce, an important part of Chumash society.
 The Chumash had developed an economic system based on monetary beads and shells brought from the Channel Islands that were traded with other villages.
 Another instrument that was important to the Chumash advances in trade was the “Tomol” or canoe that was used for ocean travel.

-Trade and commerce was also motivated by each distinct area and the particular unique items each could offer for trade.
-Coastal villages would trade sea food and shells with inland villages for game and obsidian, using the trade route that ran through the rancho.
+Trade and commerce were also motivated by each distinct area and the particular unique items each could offer for trade.
+Coastal villages would trade seafood and shells with inland villages for game and obsidian, using the trade route that ran through the rancho.
 Rancho Guadalasca has been an important part of commerce and community for thousands of years.

 Transition into Spanish Territory

 The Native American populations enjoyed little interference from white men until the Missions were established.
 The Mission Period was the establishment of twenty-one missions between 1769 and 1823.
-These missions were located about a day’s ride from one another along the major route, the Camino Real that connected San Diego with Solano.
-The Spanish went on several expeditions acquiring land.
+These missions were located about a day’s ride from one another along the major route, the Camino Real, that connected San Diego with Solano.
+The Spanish went on several expeditions, acquiring land.

 Native Americans were slowly assimilated into the Mission system and were moved from their villages and the islands to missions.
 It was during this period that diseases were introduced that began decimating the Indian populations.
-Following the decline of the Mission system, and during the Mexican Period, enormous land grants were given to army veterans.
+Following the decline of the Mission system and during the Mexican Period, enormous land grants were given to army veterans.
 [Which were unorganized and without set boundaries.]
-Under Mexican law, most early land grants in the general area became ranchos including Ranchos: El Conejo, Guadalasca, Calleguas, Las Posas, Santa Clara Del Norte, and El Rio de Santa Clara o La Colonia.
+Under Mexican law, most early land grants in the general area became ranchos, including Ranchos: El Conejo, Guadalasca, Calleguas, Las Posas, Santa Clara Del Norte, and El Rio de Santa Clara o La Colonia.

-Rancho Guadalasca, a 30,594 acre land grant, was vacant and uncultivated until Ysabel Yorba filed for ownership of the land in 1836.
+Rancho Guadalasca, a 30,594-acre land grant, was vacant and uncultivated until Ysabel Yorba filed for ownership of the land in 1836.

 The name Guadalasca is probably from shuwalaxsho, the name of a Ventureño Chumash village.
 The xsho element may mean "sycamore".
 The spelling is also perhaps influenced by other Spanish names beginning with Guada- (from Arabic وادي wādī "valley"), e.g. Guadalajara, Guadalquivir, Guadalupe.